Troubleshoot Azure Arc resource bridge issues

 Resource move of Arc resource bridge isn't currently supported.
 Instead, delete the Arc resource bridge and redeploy it to the desired location.

-Azure Arc-enabled VMs on Azure Stack HCI issues
+Azure Arc-enabled VMs on Azure Local issues

-If you are running Azure Stack HCI, version 23H2 or later, and your Arc Resource Bridge is offline, do not attempt to reinstall or delete the Arc Resource Bridge.
+If you are running Azure Local, version 23H2 or later, and your Arc Resource Bridge is offline, do not attempt to reinstall or delete the Arc Resource Bridge.
 Instead, try restarting the Arc Resource Bridge VM to bring it back online.
 If the issue persists, contact Microsoft Support for assistance.

 Action failed - no such host

-, the appliance VM IPs may not be able to reach the endpoint specified in the error.
+When you deploy Arc resource bridge, if you receive an error with errorCode as PostOperationsError, errorResponse as code GuestInternetConnectivityError and no such host, the appliance VM IPs may not be able to reach the endpoint specified in the error.

 Error example: